python-poetry/website/content/blog/2022-08-31-announcing-poetry-1-2-0.md

 - `-vv` to display a reduced stack trace, highlighting the exact error and the calls that led to it
 - `-vvv` for maximum verbosity, printing a full stack trace and enabling debug logging

-### Management of pip and setuptools
+### Management of setuptools and pip

 Poetry 1.2 will properly lock and manipulate the versions of setuptools, pip, and wheel in the target environment.
-This is to support projects which depend on pip, which up to this point could not rely on Poetry to do so.
+This is to support projects which depend on pip, which up to this point could be managed by Poetry.
 However, this does lead to a sharp edge for users who use both Poetry 1.2 and 1.1.

-As Poetry 1.1 will remove optional dependencies that are not requested, and as it considers setuptools, pip, and wheel to always be optional, they will be removed when a lockfile that contains these packages is encountered.
+As Poetry 1.1 will remove optional dependencies that are not requested, and as it considers setuptools, pip, and wheel to always be optional, they will be removed when a lock file that contains these packages is encountered.
 This is generally a rare edge case (and if you need to lock pip or setuptools you likely have fully migrated to 1.2), but some packages incorrectly declare a build-time dependency on pip or setuptools as a runtime dependency, and may trigger this edge case.

-If setuptools, pip, or wheel end are present in your lockfile, you should fully migrate to 1.2, or at least lock with 1.1 until you can perform a full migration.
+If setuptools, pip, or wheel are present in your lock file, you should fully migrate to 1.2, or at least lock with 1.1 until you can perform a full migration.
 For more information and discussion, see [issue 4242].

 [issue 4242]: https://github.com/python-poetry/poetry/issues/4242